SemionChi/VCF_processing/README.md

 ## Nice-to-Have Extra Requirements

 - [x] 1.
-Process the input VCF without persisting it to disk (zipped or extracted).
+Process the input VCF without persisting it to disk (zipped or extracted) + not reading it to the memory wholesale.
 - [x] 2.
 Implement caching for API responses to prevent redundant queries.
 - [ ] 3.
 Provide a mechanism to resume processing from where it left off after a crash.